Createdd/Writing/articles/DataVizPython.md

 Photo by Arif Wahid on Unsplash - https://unsplash.com/photos/y3FkHW1cyBE

 Exploring  data visualization in Python I came across a great course on Pluralsight.
-Here is a little overview and introduction on data visualization and my code to example charts.
+Here is a little overview and introduction on various charts and my code to example charts.
 Enjoy!

 [Github Repo is available here (Jupyter Code)](https://github.com/DDCreationStudios/pythonDataVis)